-- 1. If there is a choice between agents with greater speed or more query budget, which should be preferred and why? - 2.
-In a system of dissimilar agents operating at different speeds, how should a fixed small budget be shared among them so that the overall system performance is the best possible?
+(1) If there is a choice between agents with greater speed or more query budget, which should be pre-ferred and why?

+(2) In a system of dissimilar agents operating at different speeds, how should a fixed small budget be shared among them so that the overall system performance is the best possible?

-2 Related Work
+2. Related work

 A multi-agent system (MAS) contains multiple agents to solve complex problems by subdividing them into smaller tasks.
-Agents act autonomously to make wise decisions based on their intelligence and experience (Dorri, Kanhere, & Jurdak, 2018).
-In a MAS where each agent is assigned a local task with requirements, an agent may require multiple agents' collaboration with a coordination strategy, if needed (Guo & Dimarogonas, 2017).
-Interactions between tightly coupled MASs are one of the effective means to gather the partially observable information, while coordination policies among loosely coupled agents is still a big challenge (Liu et al., 2020).
-Multi-agent cooperative behavior can occur in a dynamic environment as well (Xu & Yang, 2009) where a multi-agent cooperative processing model performs cooperative work to process tasks quickly and efficiently.
-MAS can control several aspects of smart grids like management of energy, scheduling energy, reliability, the security of the network, fault handling capability, communication between agents (Mahela et al., 2020).
+Agents act autonomously to make wise decisions based on their intelligence and experience (Dorri et al., 2018).
+In a MAS, where each agent is assigned a local task with requirements, an agent may require multiple agents' collaboration with a coordination strategy, if needed (Guo & Dimarogonas, 2017).
+Interactions between tightly coupled MASs are one of the effective means to gather the partially observable information, while coordination policies among loosely coupled agents are still a big challenge (M. Liu et al., 2020).
+Multi-agent cooperative behaviour can occur in a dynamic environment as well (Xu & Yang, 2009), where a multi-agent cooperative processing model performs cooperative work to process tasks quickly and efficiently.
+MAS can control several aspects of smart grids like management of energy, scheduling energy, reliability, the security of the network, fault handling capability and communication between agents (Mahela et al., 2020).

-Many real-time complex systems contain task execution dependencies (Lu, Nolte, Kraft, & Norstron 2010), data dependencies (Ndoye & Sorel, 2013), and shared resources dependencies (Shi, Ueter, von der Brüggen, & Chen, 2019).
+Many real-time complex systems contain task execution dependencies (Lu, Nolte, Kraft et al., 2010), data dependencies (Ndoye & Sorel, 2013) and shared resources dependencies (Shi et al., 2019).
 Dependencies among tasks also need to be noted in scheduling tasks on a system of machines where the total energy consumed by the system is to be reduced.
-Different heuristic approaches exist for this, though the task of energy-minimization is known to be NP-hard (Agrawal & Rao, 2014).
-Thus scheduling the task sets needs to be aware of the dependencies (David, Cottet, & Nissanke, 2001).
+Different heuristic approaches exist for this although the task of energy minimisation is known to be NP hard (Agrawal & Rao, 2014).
+Thus, scheduling the task sets needs to be aware of the dependencies (David et al., 2001).
 A dependency graph is one of the optimal approaches to represent task dependencies (Shi et al., 2019).
-Execution dependencies arise among an embedded program's tasks due to task priority, task precedence, and inter-task communication (Lu, Nolte, Bate, & Norström, 2010; Yang, Yu, Liu, Wang, & Guo, 2019).
+Execution dependencies arise among an embedded program's tasks due to task priority, task precedence and intertask communication (Lu, Nolte, Bate et al., 2010; Yang et al., 2019).

 Task dependency exists during the multi-task allocation in various applications like complex mobile crowds (Yang et al., 2019) and distributed computing (Y. C. Lee & Zomaya, 2011).
-Unhandled dependency can cause high latency, allocation errors and even bring the system into a wrong state.
-Thus a dependency-aware task scheduling approach is required to obtain accuracy and efficiency.
+Unhandled dependency can cause high latency and allocation errors and even bring the system into a wrong state.
+Thus, a dependency-aware task scheduling approach is required to obtain accuracy and efficiency.

-The table scheduling algorithm, and scheduling based on task replication can be used to schedule dependent tasks in distributed systems (Qin, Ouyang, & Xiong, 2018).
-The table scheduling algorithm is simple in design and low in complexity whereas scheduling based on task replication uses backtracking methods for task scheduling, due to which the time complexity is high, and the solution space is quite large.
+The table scheduling algorithm and scheduling algorithm based on task replication can be used to schedule the dependent task in a distributed system (Qin et al., 2018).
+The table scheduling algorithm is simple in design and low in complexity, whereas scheduling algorithm based on task replication uses the backtracking methods for task scheduling.
+Due to that, the time complexity is high and the solution space is quite large.

 The clustering scheduling algorithm usually divides the tasks into smaller clusters and merges the cluster after completion.
-Existing examples of clustering algorithms are EZ, DSC, LC, and MD (Topcuoglu, Hariri, & Min-You Wu, 2002).
+Existing examples of clustering algorithms are EZ, DSC, LC and MD (Topcuoglu et al., 2002).
 We have used the priority-based scheduling algorithm with dependency constraints to eliminate the high time complexity.

-A task scheduling algorithm with resource attribute selection utilizes the resource efficiently by selecting the optimal node to execute a task (Y. Zhao, Chen, Li, & Tian, 2014).
-This however does not consider the choice between resources.
+A task scheduling algorithm with resource attribute selection utilises the resource efficiently by selecting the optimal node to execute a task (Y. Y. Zhao et al., 2014).
+The same has not considered the choice between the resources.